SAP-samples/cap-cds-hands-on/exercises/03/README.md

 > `workshop.Products`.

-👉 Now create another file `simple.cds` in the `srv/` directory to define the `Simple` service, bringing in the `Products` entity definition from where it now is:
+👉 Now create another file `simple.cds` in the `srv/` directory to define the `Simple` service, bringing in the `workshop` name (through which we can reference the `Products` entity definition within) from where it now is:

 ```cds